AnsariAbdullah/codewars-solution/6kyu/opposite_number/readme.md

 -34: 34

 ## Solution
-Return the passed number after multiplying it with minus '-'
+Return the passed number after multiplying it with `-1` this will change the positive number to negetive and negetive number to positive.